ArianDK/video-downloader/README.md

 ---

-## Directory Structure
+### Directory Structure
-project/
+- `gui.py`
-├── gui.py                # Contains the main GUI logic using Tkinter; manages user interface and events.
+    *Contains the main GUI logic using Tkinter; manages user interface and events.*
+- `utils.py`
-├── utils.py              # Provides utility functions, including resetting the GUI and fetching video titles.
+    *Provides utility functions, including resetting the GUI and fetching video titles.*
+- `video_downloader.py`
-├── video_downloader.py   # Handles video downloading, thumbnail fetching, and ensuring FFmpeg availability.
+    *Handles video downloading, thumbnail fetching, and ensuring FFmpeg availability.*
+- `constants.py`
-├── constants.py          # Stores all constant values for styling, configuration, and application settings.
+    *Stores all constant values for styling, configuration, and application settings.*
+- `run.py`
-├── run.py                # Entry point for the application; calls the GUI's main function to start the app.
+    *Entry point for the application; calls the GUI's main function to start the app.*
+- `requirements.txt`
-├── requirements.txt      # Lists all Python dependencies needed to run the application.
+    *Lists all Python dependencies needed to run the application.*
-├── assets/
+- `assets/`
+    - `icon.png`
-│   └── icon.png          # Stores the application's icon used in the GUI.
+        *Stores the application's icon used in the GUI.*
+- `README.md`
-└── README.md             # Documentation for the project, including installation and usage instructions.
+    *Documentation for the project, including installation and usage instructions.*

 ---